Storytelling with Puppets

 This course is certified to provide 2.2 Continuing Education Units (CEUs) to students who pass the course.
 A certificate of completion will be sent to each participant upon successful completion for each course taken.

 The American Library Association (ALA) has been certified to provide CEUs by the International Association of Continuing Education and Training (IACET).
 Individual courses must pass a rigorous certification process by ALA's office of Human Resources Development and Recruitment to be able to provide students with CEUs.
-If you have questions about CEUs or course certification, please contact Kristen Sutherland in the ALSC office by phone 800-545-2433 ext.
+If you have questions about CEUs or course certification, please contact Kristen Figliulo in the ALSC office by phone 800-545-2433 ext.
 4026.

 If you have questions about the course material, please contact the course instructor Steven Engelfried.